jpease/timogin/manual/in/job-descriptions.markdown

 the impression of it.
 Whether the bias is real or not, the effects can be equally damaging.

-Schedule regular reviews of job descriptions to maintain accuracy.
-When job descriptions drift out of alignment with reality it leads to anxiety, confusion, and/or indifference.
+I find it useful to schedule regular reviews of job descriptions to maintain their accuracy.
+When job descriptions drift out of alignment with reality it can lead to anxiety, confusion, and/or indifference.

 ## Examples
 * [GitLab Handbook](https://about.gitlab.com/job-families/finance/corporate-controller/){:target="\_blank"}